SystemsApproach/private5g/intro.rst

 operator to operator, but one possible scenario is to anchor both the cellular and wireline access networks in Telco *Central Offices*.

 Historically, the Central Office—officially known as the *PSTN (Public Switched Telephone Network) Central Office*—anchored wired access (both telephony and broadband), while the cellular network evolved independently by deploying a parallel set of *Mobile Telephone Switching Offices (MTSO)*.
 Each MTSO serves as a *mobile aggregation* point for the set of cell towers in a given geographic area.
-For our purposes, the important idea is that such aggregation points exist, and it is reasonable to think of them as defining the edge of the operator-managed access network.
+For our purposes, the important idea is that such aggregation points exist, and it is reasonable to think of them as defining the edge of an operator-managed access network.
 For simplicity, we sometimes use the term “Central Office” as a synonym for both types of edge sites.